lucproglangcourse/scalamu/README.markdown

 # Getting Scalaµ

-We are working on properly publishing Scalaµ to Bintray's jcenter and possibly Maven Central.
+We are working on properly syncing Scalaµ from Bintray's jcenter to Maven Central.

 Meanwhile, you can resolve the dependency on Scalaµ as follows.

 First, install the [Bintray sbt plugin](https://github.com/softprops/bintray-sbt).

 Then add these lines to your `build.sbt`.

-    resolvers += bintray.Opts.resolver.repo("laufer", "maven")
+    seq(bintrayResolverSettings:_*)

     libraryDependencies += "edu.luc.etl" %% "scalamu" % "0.1.1"